 The clock starts ticking in a wrongful constructive termination case when the employee resigns in reaction to intolerable working conditions-NOT on the day when the unacceptable working conditions begin.
-You'll have 2 years to file a lawsuit, the sooner you file your claim the better changes you'll have on a favorable outcome.
+You'll have 2 years to file a lawsuit; the sooner you file your claim the better chances you'll have of a favorable outcome.

-Where Can I File A Wrongful Termination Case?
+Where Can I File A Case for California Wrongful Termination?

-You can get an unbiased referral to a California employment lawyer who specializes in wrongful termination cases by submitting your case details here or by calling the 24 hour employee rights hotline at 1-661-310-7999
+You can get an unbiased referral to a Top Employment Lawyers in California who specializes in wrongful termination cases by submitting your case details here or by calling the 24-hour employee rights hotline at 1-661-310-7999